Gminlend/virovita-vvt-xrpl-token/README.md

 # virovita-vvt-xrpl-token
-Virovita Token (VVT): XRPL-based utility token enabling decentralized borderless healthcare services, smart identity, AI-driven diagnostics, and global healthcare &amp; wellness payments.
+Virovita Token (VVT): XRPL-based utility token enabling decentralized borderless healthcare services, smart identity, AI-driven diagnostics, and global healthcare & wellness payments.
 ## Purpose
 This repository includes configution,scripts, and documentation related to the creation, issuance, and managementof the Virovita token or VVT on the XRP Ledger, aligned with Virovita HealthGlobal's mission to transform global healthcare access.
 ### Features